nathasyae/disaster_classifier/README.md

 # Dataset
 Dataset is downloaded from kaggle.
 The link to the website is [here](https://www.kaggle.com/mikolajbabula/disaster-images-dataset-cnn-model?select=DisasterModel).
-It contains 2000 train data and test data.
+It contains 2000 train data and 500 test data.
-However, due to the huge size of the original dataset, we only used the training data as our whole dataset.
-We further split the 3662 images into train and validation data.

 <table>
 <tr>